Gucci joins luxury goods rebound, boosting Kering sales

 That is likely to soothe investor concerns that the brand is losing steam after five years of stellar growth, after it lagged some major rivals in 2020.

-But fashion labels at Kering’s arch-rival LVMH’s, which include Louis Vuitton, performed even more strongly in the first quarter, and Bernstein analyst Luca Solca said this could potentially weigh on Kering’s shares.
+But fashion labels at Kering's arch-rival LVMH's (LVMH.PA), which include Louis Vuitton, performed even more strongly in the first quarter, and Bernstein analyst Luca Solca said this could potentially weigh on Kering's shares. read more

 Gucci is hoping to capitalise on its centenary year to attract fans with events and new collections, including one presented online last week where Gucci designs were crossed with silhouettes and logos by Balenciaga, another Kering brand.